• Skip to primary navigation

 And if you're looking for something extra quick, check out this tutorial from Amy at Positively Splendid and only needs two coordinating fabrics.
 This is a great one for showing off a big, pretty print.

-Another simple table runner variation is this Quilted Table Runner tutorial from Suzy Quilts.
+Another simple and elegant table runner variation is this Quilted Table Runner tutorial from Suzy Quilts.
 I love the hand quilted texture on this version!

 Other Thanksgiving Quilting and Sewing Projects: